ljarin/kr_autonomous_flight/README.md

 To change map back to image one, see `run_in_sim.launch `

-For experiment, directly run `run_in_exp.launch ` to change quadrotor name
+For experiment, directly run `run_in_exp.launch `, you also need to change the quadrotor name to match motion capture topic